db/db/README.md

-20yrs+ in software engineering & leadership.
+30yrs+ in technology.
+IT to development to senior management.
 Dad x3.
 Here to help with code, agile, product, SEO, and teams.
 I like grey, mnmlsm, scotch, F1 and watches.

 <!--
 **db/db** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.